dylanlan/dylanlan.github.io/_posts/2024-01-11-moose-crypt-terror.md

 Oh dear...
 Moose learns the importance of wearing a proper belt and necklace - and what happens when you misplace yours!

 As well as the importance of carrying around certain potions that can revive a dying Aisling.
+Woops!
 ![Moose Skulls](/public/images/adventures/crypt-terror-moose/moose-skulling.png)

 Moose finds himself in a strange place.
 Is Sgrios coming for him?!
 Oh, no, that is only "Nyarlathotep".
 Ah, of course!
 Good ol' Nyarly